Terbau/fortnitepy/docs/api.rst

 	:param after: The current party privacy.
 	:type after: :class:`Privacy`

-.. function:: event_party_team_swap(member, other)
+.. function:: event_party_member_team_swap(member, other)

 	.. note::

 		Because of how party teams work, you can swap team with another member without their permission.
 If you don't want this to be possible, you can set ``team_change_allowed`` to ``False`` in :class:`DefaultPartyConfig`.

-	This event is called whenever a party member swaps party team with another member.
+	This event is called whenever a party member swaps their position.
+If the member switches to a position that was taken my another member, the two members will swap positions.
 You can get their new positions from :attr:`PartyMember.position`.

 	:param member: The member that instigated the team swap.
 	:type member: :class:`PartyMember`
 	:param other: The member that was swapped teams with.
+If no member was previously holding the position, this will be ``None``.
-	:type other: :class:`PartyMember`
+	:type other: Optional[:class:`PartyMember`]

 .. function:: event_party_member_ready_change(member, before, after)